MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/utilities.md

 Use `undebug(method)` to stop breaking on the method, or use the UI to disable all breakpoints.

-For more information on breakpoints, navigate to [Pause Your Code With Breakpoints][DevToolsJavascriptBreakpoints].
+For more information on breakpoints, navigate to [Pause your code with breakpoints][DevToolsJavascriptBreakpoints].

 ## dir